Program overview

 The Nuclear Engineering program offers a range of unique experiences that enhance learning and career readiness:

-- Direct-entry co-op positions that provide full-time, paid employment opportunities during studies.
+- Direct-entry co-op program providing full-time, paid employment opportunities

 Career Options

-- Nuclear Engineer: Design and oversee the operation of nuclear power plants and systems.
+- Nuclear Engineer: Design and oversee the construction and operation of nuclear power plants.

 - Nuclear Scientist: Conduct research and development in nuclear technology and safety.

-- Control and Instrumentation Engineer: Work on the design and implementation of control systems for nuclear facilities.
+- Control and Instrumentation Engineer: Develop and maintain systems that control nuclear processes.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.